Few things can ruin your morning quite like an intense migraine. If you could stop migraines in their tracks, why wouldn’t you?

 If you found this recipe useful, please be sure to share it with your friends!

 Migraines are incredibly common.
 Chances are, you know several people who suffer from them.
-Spread the joy and recovery!
+Spread the joy and recovery, and stop migraines fast!